bitwarden/help/_articles/miscellaneous/searching-vault.md

 - Desktop applications
 - Browser extensions

-The following Bitwarden applications provide more basic search capabilities are not **not** applicable to the information this article:
+This article **does not** apply to the following Bitwarden applications:

 - CLI
 - Mobile apps

+These applications only provide basic search capabilities.

 ## Indexed Fields